chainguard-dev/osquery-defense-kit/README.md

 At the moment, these queries are predominantly designed for execution on POSIX platforms (Linux & macOS).
 Pull requests to improve support on other platforms are fully welcome.

+## Chainguard OSQuery SQL to FleetDM Yaml

+[osquerytofleet.py](./osquerytofleet.py) Just for us at Sentry.
+It's all well documented so have at 'er.

 ## Requirements

 * osquery v5.7.0 or above